CoDES-Development/CoDES/README.md

 - **mpi-application**: is seamlessly compatible with the original NS-3 application and can manage the creation, initialization, execution, blocking behavior, and destruction of the communicator.
 - **mpi-communicator**: supports both point-to-point and collective communication operations like Ring AllReduce in MPI, and allows querying communicator parameters, such as the number of bytes transmitted or received and the size of the communication group.
-- **mpi-function**: translate DUMPI trace into corresponding MPI communication operations.
+- **mpi-functions**: translate DUMPI trace into corresponding MPI communication operations.
 - **mpi-datatype**: supports different data type in MPI.
 - **mpi-exception**: handles exceptions in MPI.